jploch/FieldtypePageGrid/README.md

 [<img src="https://pg.uber.space/github-assets/pagegrid-logo.png" width="300" />](https://page-grid.com)

-### Version 2 out now!
-Version 2 adds symbols, blueprints, animations and more!

 ### PAGEGRID is a friendly pagebuilder for ProcessWire CMS.
 Design fully responsive websites (or parts of them) without writing any code.
 Rearrange and resize items in a visual way and quickly edit the content of your website.

-Use ProcessWire's native templates (and fields) to create your own blocks.
+Use and customise our [ready-made blocks](https://processwire.com/modules/page-grid-blocks/), or create your own block templates using ProcessWire's native templates (and fields).

+Don't want to give your client all that power?
+Features can be enabled per permission (dragging, resizing, editing, adding items/pages, parent/child relations, style panel, etc.) so you have complete control of how much freedom you want to give to the editor of your website.

 <img src="https://pg.uber.space/github-assets/pagegrid-screen.png" />